elkingarcia11/algorithmic_trading_framework/README.md

-# Comprehensive Backtester
+# Algorithmic Trading Framework

-A comprehensive backtesting framework for algorithmic trading strategies, featuring data fetching from Schwab and Polygon.io, technical indicator generation, and strategy backtesting capabilities.
+A comprehensive framework for fetching data and testing algorithmic trading strategies, featuring data fetching from Schwab and Polygon.io, technical indicator generation, and strategy backtesting capabilities.

 ## Features